 Bring in the Gold…..
 Maris Otter Project

-Maris Otter is an old English variety of Barley, is not grown in Australia commercially.
+Maris Otter is very famous old English variety of Barley, is not grown in Australia commercially, so we thought we’d try to grow it here.
 Strathbogie has the right climate for this variety so we started with 20gms of Maris Otter Barley from the Hamilton Seed Bank.
 It has taken 3 years to produce enough seed for a crop.
 We have harvested our first crop in January 2020….
 Amazing…..
 We are very happy with the growth and yield and now for the next project……Malting….

 Development of the Cream Ale has been interesting process.
 Finding the right corn to grown in Strathbogies climate.
 We have a short season and no irrigation but our search has paid off producing a beautiful healthy crop of corn.
 The corn is then de-cobbed and dried in an air dryer and stored ready to make beer.
 Our end goal is to make a Gluten Free Beer with the maize – so much to do so little time….